 Volunteering with the Ocean Discovery Rangers

-Our Public Engagement Team Volunteers are part of our enthusiastic Ocean Discovery Rangers who engage and inspire all visitors to the National Marine Aquarium, the Ocean Conservation Trust’s centre of excellence.
+Volunteers are an essential part of our public engagement team, who engage and inspire visitors to the National Marine Aquarium, the Ocean Conservation Trust’s centre of excellence.
+Together with our Ocean Discovery Rangers, they inspire the public to fall in love with the Ocean.

-These interactions take many forms, from informal chats with families, to marine focused games and even scheduled talks to the public.
-You’ll receive on the job training in both Ocean Conservation and Public Science Communication from an internationally recognised team.
-We’ll provide all the training you need, so this opportunity is available to all, from yellow-bellied land-lubbers to certified mermaids, all you need is a passion for the Ocean!
-Hosting is great for improving communication skills and gaining confidence, as well as having fun in the UK’s biggest Aquarium.
+As a volunteer, you’ll receive on-the-job instruction in both Marine Biology and Science Communication from an award-winning team.
+We’ll provide all the training you need, so this opportunity is available to all, from yellow-bellied land-lubbers to certified mermaids: all you need is a passion for the Ocean!

-The team is dynamic and fast paced, taking on lots of extra projects, meaning the volunteering role is always varied.
-There are loads of extra opportunities to broaden your skills.
-These could be getting stuck into birthday parties and VIP Behind the Scenes Tours, or even assisting in one off events such as rock-pooling, beach cleans and representing the OCT at shows and events around Plymouth.
-We welcome 30,000 school pupils to the Aquarium each year too so you’ll have the chance to get involved with formal education including school tours, art and science workshops if you wish.
+The volunteer role has the potential to be incredibly varied, with the option to get involved with as little or as much as you’d like.
+The bread-and-butter of volunteering with us is speaking with aquarium guests within the National Marine Aquarium, but there are loads of extra opportunities to get involved and broaden your skills if you choose to.
+You can get stuck into workshops and VIP Behind the Scenes Tours, assist with seasonal events such as rock-pooling and boat trips, or even represent the Ocean Conservation Trust at community events around Plymouth.
+We also welcome 30,000 school pupils to the Aquarium each year, so you’ll have the chance to get involved with formal education including school tours and art and science workshops if you wish.

 To get the most out of our Volunteer Programme we recommend long term volunteering (6 months plus) as there is lots to learn, and lots to get involved with!
 We recommend that people looking for shorter term opportunities consider our Work Experience Programme, Dive Volunteering, or the Husbandry Internship.